IDI-Systems/acre2/docs/wiki/development/coding-guidelines-cpp.md

 ### Protected/Private Members/Methods

-All protected/private members and methods should be prefixed with a single `_` to provide easy identification that the value is not in the public scope.
+All protected/private members and methods should use the same style as variable names.

 Example: